Anoobis5/stock-analysis/README.md

   Steve really liked the workbook we prepared for him to analyze 'green' stock trends for 2017 & 2018.
 In this report, we refactored our subroutine so that Steve and his parents can continue to use this workbook to loop through a Stock Market Database.

 ## Purpose
 Steve's parents want to invest in 'green' stocks.
 Our original macro allowed us to analyze if Steve's parents' choice to invest in DAQO green stocks was in their best interest.
-After determining that DQ was not the best stock, we refactored the code to analyze a larger amount of stocks, with the option to select and compare the stocks trend over years.
+After determining that DQ was not the best stock for them, we refactored the code to analyze a larger amount of stocks, with the option to select and compare the stocks trend over years.
 This code will hopefully guide Steve and his parents into which 'green stocks' are best for them to invest in.
 We will also determine whether the refactored VBA code is more efficient, using less memory, and makes the data more readable for the user.

 ## Results of Analysis

-Our original analysis of the the DQ ticker's stock showed that DQ's stock dropped 63% in the past year, as shown in the phot below:
+Steve asked us to analyze the volume of DQ's stock.
+Our original analysis of the the DQ ticker's stock showed that DQ's stock dropped 63% in the past year, as shown in the photo below:

 ![DQ Ticker](https://user-images.githubusercontent.com/84881187/122668503-61b4e500-d186-11eb-95f8-27b7f88e9587.PNG)